 The journey to parenthood is a beautiful one that often comes with challenges for many couples.
 At AlReem Medical Center we understand your desire to expand your family and we are geared to assisting you in your endeavor.
 The Center’s Infertility Clinic is equipped to evaluate couples and provide them with safe and professional options to realize their parental aspirations.
 We offer you tremendous experience, proven expertise and personalized care with the dedicated support of our doctors, consultants, specialist nurses and expertly trained fertility scientists, all of whom focus on your treatment.

-We also house a state-of-the-art IVF laboratory, an Embryoscope ™ Plus, two sophisticated and efficient Operation Theatres and an Observation & Recovery ward equipped with all the modern medical equipment required to monitor a patient.
+We also house a state-of-the-art IVF laboratory, an Embryoscope ™, 2 sophisticated and efficient Operation Theatres and an Observation & Recovery ward equipped with all the modern medical equipment required to monitor a patient.

 Intra Uterine Insemination (IUI) or Artificial Insemination is a fertility treatment, where the sperm is deposited into the uterus at the time of ovulation, to assist fertilization.
 It is a relatively easy form of treatment.
 This treatment increases the chances of fertilization as the goal of IUI is to maximize the number of sperms that will reach the fallopian tube.
 The Infertility Clinic at AlReem Medical Center provides full assessment to couples to provide the best course of treatment.
 Patients with low sperm motility and count are often advised IUI.
 The IUI treatment at the Infertility Center is personalized to make it as convenient and easy for the patients, as they have access to the in-house laboratories, Ultrasound clinic and other cutting-edge technology.